H.K. Porter Inc.

-Originally named Smith and Porter, the H.K.
-Porter Company was founded in Pittsburgh, Pennsylvania, in 1866.
 Company founders, including Henry Kirke Porter, started the business as a machine shop, making a variety of industrial products and tools by order.

-He also expanded the business by purchasing other similar companies.
-Through making and selling a variety of industrial products, the company continued to be successful, even after the last locomotive was made in 1950.
+Through the production and sale of various industrial products, H.K.
+Porter continued to be successful, even after the last locomotive was produced in 1950.

 Asbestos was also abundant and inexpensive.
 Building locomotives requires a material that can insulate from heat and protect against fire danger.
 Asbestos was the logical material choice for many decades.